Polarization-selective magneto-optical modulation: Experimental setup

-The experimental setup is schematically shown in Fig. \ref{FigExSetup}.
+The experimental setup is schematically shown in Fig.~\ref{FigExSetup}.
 Optical components and fibers are red colored, whereas blue color is used to label microwave (MW) components and coaxial cables.
 A MW cavity made of a loop gap resonator (LGR) allows achieving a relatively large coupling between magnons and MW photons \cite{Goryachev_054002,Zhang_205003,Mathai_054428,Nayak_062404}.
 The LGR is fabricated from a hollow concentric aluminium tube.
 A sapphire (S) strip of $260 \operatorname{\mu m} $ thickness is inserted into the gap in order to increase its capacitance, which in turn reduces the frequency $f_{\mathrm{c}}$ of the LGR fundamental mode.
 An FSR made of Yttrium iron garnet (YIG) having radius of $R_{\mathrm{s} }=125 \operatorname{\mu m} $ is held by two ceramic ferrules (CF) inside the LGR.
-The angular frequency of the Kittel mode $\omega_{\mathrm{m}}$ is approximately given by $\omega_{\mathrm{m}}=\mu_{0}\gamma_{\mathrm{e}}H_{\mathrm{s}}$, where $H_{\mathrm{s}}$ is the static magnetic field, $\mu_{0}$ is the free space permeability, and $\gamma_{\mathrm{e}}/2\pi=28 \operatorname{GHz} \operatorname{T} ^{-1}$\ is the gyromagnetic ratio \cite{Stancil_Spin}.
+The two CFs, which are held by a concentric sleeve, provide transverse alignment for both input and output single mode optical fibers.
+Fiber longitudinal alignment is performed by maximizing optical transmission.